citp/privacy-policy-historical/h/ho/hol/holidogtimes.com.md

-> *The following text is extracted and transformed from the holidogtimes.com privacy policy that was archived on 2019-06-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190620092458id_/http%3A//www.holidogtimes.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the holidogtimes.com privacy policy that was archived on 2019-12-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191229030601id_/https%3A//www.holidogtimes.com/privacy) for the most accurate reproduction.*

 # Privacy Policy - The Holidog Times

-**This privacy policy applies to the information that Holidog (“Holidog”, “We” and/or “Us”) may collect about you from any device you use to access The Holidog Times website (“The Holidog Times”).**
+**This privacy policy applies to the information that Holidog ("Holidog", “We” and/or “Us”) may collect about you from any device you use to access The Holidog Times website ("The Holidog Times").**

 This policy does not apply to information about you collected by third party websites and offerings linked to or otherwise accessible from The Holidog Times.
 The information collected or received by third parties is subject to their own privacy policies.